Allianz urges swift action from Berlin on infrastructure

 Zimmerer, who is responsible for the investments of Allianz's substantial portfolio, said Germany could tap the vast funding power of the insurance sector to improve its energy and transport networks if only the conditions were right.

-"The time has never been cheaper for states to modernize infrastructure," said Zimmerer.
+"The time has never been cheaper for states to modernise infrastructure," said Zimmerer.
 "This must be tackled urgently."

-Rock-bottom interest rates have slashed the yield that Allianz can earn on traditionally safe fixed-income investments such as government bonds, which make up the lion's share of its portfolio.
+Rock-bottom interest rates have slashed the yield that Allianz can earn on traditionally safe fixed-income investments like government bonds, which make up the lion's share of its portfolio.

 As a result, Allianz and its competitors - which must meet obligations to pay out policy holders decades into the future - are eager for opportunities to improve their investment yield.